 Even if you roughed it, your pipes, sinks, and toilets would still be circulating hard water.
 You need to address hard water with a whole-house water softening system.

-Home Water Softener
+What a Home Water Softener System Does

 A whole house water treatment system can change the mineral content of water as it enters your Phoenix home, essentially performing a continuous water system repair day in, day out.